Find out all you need to know about legacy system integration in our comprehensive guide, covering everything from challenges to real world examples.

 Legacy modernization can be a fear-inducing concept for enterprises that depend on their monolithic core systems—but if you prioritize integration instead of migration, you can reduce many of the costs and complexities associated with digital transformation.

-With the help of our cloud-native hybrid integration software, you can connect even the most monolithic, dated, and complex legacy systems to digital services.
+With the help of our cloud-native hybrid integration software, you can connect even the most dated and complex legacy systems to digital services.
 OpenLegacy’s core-to-cloud approach facilitates direct integration between your on-premise systems and the target cloud environment.

-And, with automated templating, low-code/no-code options, and the ability to rapidly detangle webs of data coming in from legacy systems, we can rapidly accelerate the time-to-market of your digital innovations.
+And, with automated templating, low-code/no-code options, as well as the ability to rapidly detangle webs of data coming in from legacy systems, we can rapidly accelerate the time-to-market of your digital innovations.

 FAQs on legacy systems integration